-Canaan, Vermont case study: www.newmoa.org/solidwaste/projects/ smart/Canaan_Case_Study.pdf Many towns use property taxes and/or a flat fee to fund the management of waste generated by their residents.
-Pay-As-You-Throw (PAYT) programs1 are different; they charge residents for waste disposal based on the amount they throw away.
-This document describes how PAYT works and the experiences of rural communities that have already adopted it.
-PAYT is:
+Many towns use property taxes and/or a flat fee to fund the management of waste generated by their residents.
+PAYT programs are different; they charge residents for waste services based on the amount they throw away.
+PAYT is a system that is: